 The blockchain on which bitcoin depends on is a public digital ledger that not only keeps a record of transactions but is geographically decentralized.

 How is blockchain useful for AI?

 AI engineers can form blocks of AI that can work in tandem with other blocks.
-As information stored on blockchains allow anyone to share information simultaneously without having to trust each other surely, the implications for AI are enormous.
+As information stored on blockchains allows anyone to share information simultaneously.
+And without having to trust each other surely, the implications for AI are enormous.

 What aspects blockchain makes it usable for AI?

 AI certification courses have seen more people enrolling in them lately to get a better understanding of how AI might affect their field of work.

 In the context of cryptocurrencies, this helps prevent fraud since the links between the blocks provide computational proof of the order in which the transactions took place.

 The decisions taken by this algorithm would prove to be difficult to understand.
-If these decisions were recorded, at every instant, on a blockchain, then auditing the program, i.e. verifying the accuracy of the algorithm by humans, would become simpler
+If these decisions were recorded, at every instant.
+In such scenario of blockchain, auditing the program, i.e. verifying the accuracy of the algorithm by humans, would become simpler.

 It is practically infeasible to store such large volumes of data centrally.
 Geographically decentralized storage of such data would prove to be far more efficient and a practical solution.

 Transparency is another important aspect of blockchain that makes it useful for AI.
 Transparency means that everyone can download and view the transactions made.

 In such a case, if the data were stored on a blockchain, then all the parties gain access to the data related to the accident.
 This would reduce to a great extent the disputes related to the accident.

 What can blockchain and AI do together?

 If this data were stocked on an immutable blockchain, reviewing the decisions made by the AI algorithms would be far simpler.

-While both AI and blockchain technology are revolutionary in their rights, there exists a clear case-use for combining them.
+While both AI and blockchain technology is revolutionary in their rights, there exists a clear case-use for combining them.